Careers & Enterprise; Relationships, Sex & Health Education; Citizenship; Spirtual, Moral, Social and Cultural Education

-- Signposting to local and borough-wide opportunities such as careers fayres and workshops facilitated by the Basingstoke Consortium
+- Signposting to local and borough-wide opportunities such as careers fairs and workshops facilitated by EBP.

-- Parent Information evenings to provide information and guidance to parents and carers at key stages
+- Parent Information evenings to provide information and guidance to parents and carers at each key stage

 - Bespoke support when completing application forms, writing personal statements, CVs etc